rexrainbow/phaser3-rex-notes/docs/docs/containerlite.md

 container.changeOrigin(originX, originY);
 ```

-This method also wull reset all local state of children.
+This method also will reset all local state of children.

 ### Add to container